-- We already are almost free from the attraction of the Earth, said surface of Earth.
+- We already are almost free from the attraction of the Earth, - said Newton, - since here the force of its gravitation is 3600 times less than at the surface of Earth.
 Now we pass in every second about one kilometer around it.
-If this speed attains one and a half kilometers, then we will depart forever from the globe... - But with this we will retain the speed with which the Earth is revolving around the Sun, noted Laplace.
-This speed we obtained from Earth when we were still on it, and could not lose it.
-Thanks to it we will not fall into our luminary, but we will move around it, similar to the Earth. - This means an additional speed is needed for our rocket and greenhouse not exceeding half a kilometer per second...
-This such a trifle! added Ivanov.
-The consumption explosive will be almost inconspicuous...
+If this speed attains one and a half kilometers, then we will depart forever from the globe...

+- But with this we will retain the speed with which the Earth is revolving around the Sun, - noted Laplace. - This speed we obtained from Earth when we were still on it, and could not lose it.
+Thanks to it we will not fall into our luminary, but we will move around it, similar to the Earth.

+- This means an additional speed is needed for our rocket and greenhouse not exceeding half a kilometer per second...
+This such a trifle! - added Ivanov. -The consumption explosive will be almost inconspicuous...